 Furthermore, it allows users to list any compatible ERC-20 token.
 They only need to create a smart contract and a liquidity pool for an unlisted token.

 The platform’s code is open source.
-This means that other developers can copy its code and create their own exchange projects.
+This means that other developers can copy its code and create their exchange projects.

 Finally, it does not rely on matching buyers and sellers to calculate token prices and complete trades.
 Instead, it uses liquidity pools and a simple math equation.

-Centralized Exchanges vs Decentralized Exchanges
+Centralised Exchanges vs Decentralised Exchanges

 These types of exchanges are the most popular among traders.
 This is because these exchanges provide traders with stable fiat trading pairs pricing.
-And the largest centralized exchanges have high liquidity, like Coinbase and Binance.
+And the largest centralised exchanges have high liquidity, like Coinbase and Binance.

 DExs have much more robust security because these platforms do not store users’ private keys in the exchange.
 So even if a hacker attacked the exchange, they would only obtain information about the platform, not the users.

-Centralized exchanges, of course, store these keys in the exchange, meaning a user might lose all their holdings on that platform.
+Centralised exchanges store these keys in the exchange, meaning a user might lose all their holdings on that platform.

 DExs are not highly regulated because the platforms do not compel their users to provide personal information.
-This means that there are no guarantees that a DEx would follow laws concerning cryptocurrencies.
+This means there are no guarantees that a DEx would follow laws concerning cryptocurrencies.
 It also means that these exchanges do not have trusted insurance providers.

 The Problem With Decentralized Exchanges